 How is PGD done?

-During in vitro fertilisation (IVF), eggs are removed from a woman’s ovaries and fertilised with sperm.
+During in vitro fertilisation (IVF), eggs are removed from a woman’s ovaries and fertilised in vitro with sperm.
 The fertilised eggs undergo normal mitoticdivision in the lab until they have eight cells.
 At this stage, one or two of these cells are removed. from the cells is extracted and tested for the presence of genetic disorders.

-The genetic contents of the cells are tested using(PCR) or (FISH).
+Typically, the genetic contents of the cells are tested using(PCR) or (FISH).
 PCR is used to look for single abnormalities, whereas FISH is used to look for abnormal chromosomes.

 When is PGD used?